codebar/manual/_posts/2015-03-26-host-guide.md

 - To help us spread the word further, send us a transparent png version of your logo and we’ll set you up on the events page on our site.

 - Find a food supplier for the event.
 It’s important to provide vegetarian, vegan and gluten-free options too.
-If you need help finding places to order from, get in touch with the codebar organiser and they'll help you find a place.
+If you need help finding places to order from, get in touch with the codebar organiser(s) and they'll help you find a place.

-- As well as food, most of our sponsors provides drinks too.
+- As well as food, most of our hosts provides drinks too.
 If you're planning on serving alcohol, please supply a non-alcoholic option as well.
 Please at least supply water.

 - Check if you have suitable WiFi in your office/event space.
 If you are expecting more than 20 people at the workshop, plan for a large number of people all trying to connect to the network at once.

 - Make sure you have enough power outlets in the space you are planning to use.
-If not, it might be a good idea to provide some extension cables as people may need to plug their laptops in.
+If not, it might be a good idea to provide some extension cables as people will need to plug their laptops in.

 - Some workshops have a lightning talk, so access to a projector or TV would be great.
-If you would like to do a lightning talk at the workshop you are hosting, please let the codebar organiser know in advance so they can plan for it.
+If you would like to do a lightning talk at the workshop you are hosting, please let the codebar organiser(s) know in advance so they can plan for it.

 - It would be really helpful if you could print name tags on the day of the workshop.
 If you can, make sure you have some printing labels to hand - you can find them at any office supplies store or even your local supermarket.
 We usually use 2 x 7 layout.